 Hidden Drivers of Bad Habits

 Alcoholics Anonymous (AA) have a concept called dry drunk, where alcoholics stop drinking but still remain angry, selfish and narcissistic.
 Our bad habits are often symptoms of some inner conflict.
 Things like anger, shame, loneliness, fear and hopelessness that makes people start doing their bad habits, needs to be addressed first.
 Until the flawed beliefs are fixed, we will always remain vulnerable to relapse.
-The habit of procrastination for example can be fixed only temporarily, if the underlying fear of failure is left unaddressed.
+The habit of procrastination, for example, can be fixed only temporarily, if the underlying fear of failure is left unaddressed.

 The best way to fix inner conflicts is through therapy which works by bringing our inner conflict to light causing them to vaporize like a vampire.
 The next best way is service.
 Helping others has helped AA members reduce their desire to drink.
-A study of 195 addicted adolescents showed that treatment showed substantial improvement when it was accompanied with service.
+A study of 195 addicted adolescents showed that treatment showed substantial improvement when it was accompanied by service.
 10 This works because love neutralizes shame and service to others reduce obsession and craving by eliminating the inner conflict.
-Helpfulness may not help break bad habits by itself, but it addresses the internal conflicts that creates craving.
+Helpfulness may not help break bad habits by itself, but it addresses the internal conflicts that create craving.